 SMS delivery reporting

-- A delivery receipt is returned
+- A confirmed delivery receipt

-- A failure event is returned
+- A failure event, or

 - No explicit event is returned